Windsor to Toronto: Entertainment, sports and dining adventure

-Experience the best of urban adventure across the border in Ontario, Canada.
+Experience the best of urban food and fun across the border in Ontario, Canada.

-Set out on a summer road trip to Toronto with stops in Windsor and Hamilton for big-name entertainment, pro-sports and epic food and nightlife.
+Set out on a summer road trip to Toronto with stops in Windsor and Hamilton for big-name entertainment, pro-sports and epic cuisine and nightlife.

 And the best part?
 Your dollar goes a lot further in Ontario, Canada!